 4 Mitchell, of course, site of the Corn Palace, which was ever after one of my favorite buildings to return to.

 5 A friend of mine from summer camp years before had told me how the FBI had come to their apartment in Rego Park, in Queens.

 When the agents asked, was his father home, he said no but he wouldn’t let them in.
 When they asked, was his father’s name such-and-such — his father was running for governor on a left-wing party ticket — he said he didn’t know.

-6 Lenny was popular and did well enough in some of my honor classes, and he was Captain of the Basketball Team and President of the Student Org., distinctions that likely contributed to his admission to Harvard.
+6 Steve was popular and did well enough in some of my honor classes, and he was Captain of the Basketball Team and President of the Student Org., distinctions that likely contributed to his admission to Harvard.
 We would have made a rare two from Jamaica, but for some reason he decided, or his parents constrained him to decide, to decline the offer.
-When I saw him at Jamaica’s 25th Reunion he hadn’t aged well and was much shrunken — like Sam F. and others who had involved themselves in those small businesses, but a generation after my father and Mr. C.’s.
+When I saw him at Jamaica’s 25th Reunion he hadn’t aged well and was much shrunken — like Mark R. and others who had involved themselves in those small businesses, but a generation after my father and Mr. C.’s.
 It did not seem to me that Bonita Bra had shrunk and aged my father.
 But selling industrial chemicals might have, if he hadn’t been laid off so fast.

 7 Daniel’s older brother Bernard (my sister and other girls in her grade considered him quite dashing), had a conservative bent in later years.
 But when the OAS rose up and attempted a coup in 1961 and the government distributed arms to the people, Bernard was said to have gone around defending the Champs-Élysées with a machine gun.